Ferdos98/Bike_System_25_MiUn/docs/TECHNICAL_GUIDE.md

     ELECTRIC("Electric Bike", 1.00);

     private final String description;
     private final double pricePerMinute;ystem follows a layered architecture pattern designed for maintainability, testability, and separation of concerns.
-This guide explains the architectural decisions and patterns used throughout the codebase.
+This guide explains the architectural decisions and patterns used throughout the codebase.}

 ### 1.1 Architecture Layers